AlexanderBertrandLab/DASF_toolbox/Matlab_code/prob_SCQP/README.md

 `scqp_eval.m:`  Evaluate the SCQP objective function.

-`run_scqp.m:` Script to run the DSFO algorithm to solve the SCQP in a randomly generated network.
+`run_scqp.m:` Script to run the DASF algorithm to solve the SCQP in a randomly generated network.

 `SCQP_script.mlx:` Matlab live script example.